dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 **Out of scope**
+* Design time build analysis.
 * Localization support (for reports message formats, identifiers, etc.).
 * Custom analyzers have equal data access as the inbox analyzers.
 We'll aim to ship analyzers that use public BuildCheck API/OM surface.
 But for extra agility we might chose to implement and ship some analyzers using unexposed data.
-* All inbox analyzers reports have precise location(s) of issues.
+* All inbox analyzers reports have precise location(s) of issues (however for each individual analyzer not providing precise location we should have a very strong reason, why location cannot be provided and why it still brings value even without precise location).
 * Opt-out of analysis on code-level (something like C# `#pragma warning disable`, but within msbuild xml files).
 * Simplified authoring experience via dedicated reference assembly.
 * Restore phase analysis.